LeFishe/piratedgames-megathread/README.md

 - The Pirate Bay - High Malware Risk
 - Kickass Torrents - High Malware Risk
 - Any site with a scene group name in the URL - **SCENE GROUPS DON'T HAVE SITES!**
-- Seyter/Qoob - Caught with putting miners and malware in releases
+- Seyter/Qoob - Caught with putting miners and malware in repacks.
+Qoob used to be called Seyter, but then changed his name.
 - CorePack - Repacking group that put malware into releases.
 Releases are nuked now, remaining ones are fine
 - Fake and Imposter websites impersonating trusted sites and other sites
 - Any website on YouTube or Google Search leading to Cracked Games or free games, many of them are suspicious and should be kept away from